 Ministry Obstacles In the past, the Aweer tribe has shown disinterest in following Christ, but recently they have been more open than in the past.
 Pray for growing interest.

 Outreach Ideas Pray that some Kenyan and Somali Christians will develop a desire to minister to the Aweer tribe, overcoming any tribal hostilities that they may feel.
 Pray for any funding needs that might stand in the way.

-Pray for the followers of Christ Pray for the few followers of Jesus among the Aweer people of Kenya and Somalia, that they will have teachers sent to help them grow in Christ.
+Pray for the followers of Christ Pray for the few Aweer followers of Jesus to be effective in demonstrating how Jesus blesses and heals families and neighborhoods.
+Pray for these believers of Kenya and Somalia, that they will have teachers sent to help them grow in Christ.
 Pray they will accurately understand the Gospel of grace, not having it mixed with requirements of works.
 Pray they will be obedient to follow Christ's teachings and commands, in response to grace.

 Pray for the entire people group Pray the Aweer people will be given a desire to know Jesus Christ.
 Pray they will hunger to learn more about this Man, and will desire to follow his ways.

 Scripture Focus "All the ends of the earth will remember and turn to the Lord, and all the families of the nations will worship before You."
 Psalm 22:27

 Lamu county: Indian Ocean area inland north of Lamu city; Garissa county: north and west of Mundane range; Tana River county: forests inland from Kipini city; 11 villages or more.
 (Source: Ethnologue 2016)